lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 date: 2019-11-18 14:29 -0800
 ---

-## Life without MVC

-Part of the reason that Shopify theme development is so difficult is that we are not given access to the Model or the Controller layers of a traditional MVC structured repository, places where developers would traditionally store logic.

-As such, we often see Liquid code strewn with complex logic which is difficult to read, modify, fix, or extend.

-We often hedge against this by moving to client-side MVC with a framework such as Vue.JS, so that we can have a proper separation of concerns.

 ## Environment variables

 One of the difficult aspects of theme development is the inability to set or